MARKET SNAPSHOT: S&P 500 Set To Slip, Hurt By Chipotle And AMD's Earnings-driven Drops

 ADVERTISEMENT

-The dollar (http://www.marketwatch.com/story/dollar-largely-gains-with-aussie-whacked-by-soft-inflation-figure-2017-10-25) was gaining on most of its rivals, with analysts pinning the advance in part on bets that the Federal Reserve's next boss either will pick up the pace with interest-rate hikes or stay the course.
+The dollar (http://www.marketwatch.com/story/dollar-largely-gains-with-aussie-whacked-by-soft-inflation-figure-2017-10-25) was little changed after giving up an earlier gain that analysts had pinned on bets that the Federal Reserve's next boss either will pick up the pace with interest-rate hikes or stay the course.

 What could drive markets?